 Ways to preserve fertility

 - If you have not already been through menopause, ask about ways to preserve your fertility.
 One option may be to store eggs or embryos for use in the future.
+These can be implanted in your body, if you still have a healthy uterus, or into a surrogate.

 View the Cancer Council NSW editorial policy.